Chimney flue and Flue pipes online

 A flexible flue liner should be installed to reduce the chance of a carbon monoxide leak, chimney fire, and creosote buildup.
 A chimney liner also improves the energy efficiency of the appliance and makes fireplace maintenance easier.

 Have you checked our large range of liners and made your selection?
 You can easily order your chimney liner via our webshop.

 If you have a question please contact us for specialist advice by phone or email.

 We have been supplying chimney linings for well over 10 years.
 We can advise you on what flexible lining system is best for your situation and supply all the materials you will need for the job.
 All the flexible liners and lining systems come with a 15 or 30 year warranty.

-We supply single wall flue pipes in two styles.
+We supply single wall pipes in two styles.
 We offer a black enamel flue pipe in a standard matt finish.
-Stainless steel rigid liners can also be used inside an existing chimney.
+Stainless steel flue pipes can also be used inside an existing chimney.
 Whether you decide on our black enamel or stainless steel flue pipes, they fit easily together.

 Our stove pipe is a matt black, single wall stove pipe.
 Its enameled interior and exterior ensure the durability of the colour and increases its resistance to high temperatures and condensation.
 At 1 mm steel thickness it can be easily cut to the required size using fine-grain grinding disks.

 The single wall flue pipe is the standard for venting heating stoves.
 A black stovepipe is used to vent the stoves exhaust out of the living space and into a chimney liner or chimney system.
 This is commonly called "connector pipe".

 For use as stove connection to chimney or liner, for domestic and commercial heating appliances .

 A twin wall flue system allows a stove to be installed practically anywhere in the house.
 Whether its in an existing property or a new house, an isolated twin wall flue pipe lets you install a new chimney that is safe, effective and easy to fit.